Walter Hackett: Early life

 Walter Laurence Hackett was born in Oakland, California, on November 10, 1876.
 He was the son of Captain Edward Hackett, who lived in Oakland at a home at 1303 Jackson Street.
 Walter was listed as living at that address with his father and his mother, Mary Ann Hackett (née Haight), and as an attendee of public schools in Oakland, in the 1880 United States census.
 Walter later attended boarding school in Canada, the nation of his father's birth.
 He ran away from that institution to obtain work as a sailor.
-He later attended the University of California.
+He later attended the University of California, Berkeley.

 In his young adulthood, Hackett worked in a variety of professions, including careers as a horse trainer, school teacher, journalist, and writer of short stories.
 By 1895 he was working in Oakland as a horse trainer.
 He was head of the planning committee for the horse races held at the 1895 Mayday fete of the Fabiola Hospital Association which took place at Oakland Trotting Park as a fund raiser for the hospital.
 This also included organizing a burro race for which he acquired ten donkeys.
 He also served as one of the judges for the horse races, and was praised for his work on the front page of The Oakland Times on May 13, 1895.
 The following year he was appointed to the executive committee of the fete.
 His 1896 voter registration record indicates he was living in the Hackett family home on Jackson Street.

 In 1899, he performed in a show called Chirps put on by Oakland's Athenian Club of which he was a member.
 He had his first professional experiences in theatre working as a "corner-man" in a minstrel show operated by J. H. Haverly.